getify/You-Dont-Know-JS/scope & closures/ch3.md

 First, notice that the wrapping function statement starts with `(function...` as opposed to just `function...`.
 While this may seem like a minor detail, it's actually a major change.
 Instead of treating the function as a standard declaration, the function is treated as a function-expression.

 **Note:** The easiest way to distinguish declaration vs. expression is the position of the word "function" in the statement (not just a line, but a distinct statement).
-If "function" is the very first thin in the statement, then it's a function declaration.
+If "function" is the very first thing in the statement, then it's a function declaration.
 Otherwise, it's a function expression.

 The key difference we can observe here between a function declaration and a function expression relates to where its name is bound as an identifier.